SumoLogic/fluentd-output-sumologic/README.md

 This plugin has been designed to output logs or metrics to [SumoLogic](http://www.sumologic.com) via a [HTTP collector endpoint](http://help.sumologic.com/Send_Data/Sources/02Sources_for_Hosted_Collectors/HTTP_Source)

-## Support
-The code in this repository has been developed in collaboration with the Sumo Logic community and is not supported via standard Sumo Logic Support channels.
-For any issues or questions please submit an issue within the GitHub repository.
-The maintainers of this project will work directly with the community to answer any questions, address bugs, or review any requests for new features.

 ## License
 Released under Apache 2.0 License.